Xray-OS/Xray_OS/README.md

 **Note: The ISO is currently under brief reconstruction.
 Xray_OS is back!**

 Xray_OS is a personal Arch Linux-based distribution created for personal use - it's not intended as a competitor to other distributions.
-This is a curated system with custom tools and fixes for specific use cases.
+This is a curated system with custom tools and fixes for several use cases.

 👉 Website: [Visit Xray-OS](https://xray-os.github.io/xray_os-website/)